Entropy II

 Let’s play with a few, starting from the single partition

 … but the three-way partitions quickly overtake the two-way ones, and of course there are a lot of these.
-The total number of partitions is given by the Bell numbers; the 16th Bell number is around 10 billion.
-But the number of distinct integer partitions (e.g.
+The total number of partitions of a set of size

 There’s a clear shape, peaking (the AI tells me) near